ZoeMeow1027/SubjectNotifier/README.md

   - On Android 14, Google is restricted for getting current wallpaper on Android 14 or later.
 This issue will be delayed very loong until a posible fix.
 You can [see why here](https://github.com/ZoeMeow1027/DutSchedule/issues/19).

 # Developing
-- Required Gradle: 8.8
+- Required Gradle: 8.9
-  - Older version of Gradle may be failed while building.
+  - Older version of Gradle might be failed while building.
 - Build with Android Studio:
   - Make sure your IDE support [Gradle](https://gradle.org/releases/) above, which can be fixed by upgrading your IDE.
   - After that, just build and run app normally as you do with another Android project.